readygetset/xray-radiology-report-generation/README.md

 - Fine-tuning: Conducted on A100
 - Inference: Runs on L4

+## Dataset
+This project uses a subset of the **IU X-Ray dataset**, containing over **2,900 chest X-ray images**.
+The dataset can be downloaded [here](https://drive.google.com/file/d/1cdcsyJtW8G2YYptlujzDAU-fMXOpew5K/view?usp=sharing) and should be placed in the directory specified by `data_dir` in the code.
+For evaluation, the **validation dataset** consists of reports from the original validation data, which have been categorized into four predefined anatomical regions using **GPT-4**.
+The processing code can be found in `prompt_engineering.py`, and the resulting data is stored in `validation_dataset.json`.
+The `validation_dataset.json` file should be stored in the same directory as the code to ensure proper evaluation.

 ## Training and Evaluation
 Run the following Jupyter Notebook files in Colab for training and evaluation:
 - `wanglab_qwen_finetune.ipynb`